vicchi/wp-biographia/readme.txt

 See the *Filter Support And Usage* section for a working example of these two filters to add support for a new contact link.

+= The "More Posts" link in the Biography Box links to my site's landing page and not an author's archive page; what's happening? =

+If you're using an SEO plugin, this might be optimising out the *More Posts* link.
+Specifically, [Yoast's WordPress SEO](http://wordpress.org/extend/plugins/wordpress-seo/) plugin has this side effect as this plugin allows you to enable/disable author archive pages.
+Thankfully, the SEO plugin has a setting called *Disable Author Archives* that, if disabled, allows WP Biographia to successfully link to an author's archive page.

 = WP Biographia isn't available in my language; can I submit a translation? =

 WordPress and this plugin use the gettext tools to support internationalisation.
 The source file containing each string that needs to be translated ships with the plugin in `wp-biographia/lang/src/wp-biographia.po`.
 See the [I18n for WordPress Developers](http://codex.wordpress.org/I18n_for_WordPress_Developers) page for more information or get in touch for help and hand-holding.